 At this time, regardless of age, a valid passport book, not the card, is required to travel anywhere outside the U.S. or U.S. Territories.
 Passport cards can only be used if you are walking or driving across a border.
 It is best to have your passport not expire less than six months from your return date.

 How much merchandise can I bring back to the U.S.?

 The current exemption is $400 per person, $600 from certain Caribbean countries.
 You can bring back 1 carton of cigarettes and 1 liter of alcohol per person over 18 years of age.

 It sounds to good to be true!

-As with any vacation, expectations and picking the right resort that caters to your criteria are major contributors to an unforgettable vacation.
+As with any vacation, expectations and selecting the right resort that caters to your criteria are major contributors to an unforgettable vacation.
 If this criteria is met it is hard to find any negatives.
-At All-Inclusive Resorts every crew and staff member is dedicated to making your resort vacation the best it can be.
+At All-Inclusive Resorts, the staff members are dedicated to using their unbiased knowledge and experience to make sure your resort vacation meets or exceeds your expectations.
 Call us for help in planning the vacation of a lifetime!